xijiang/gmat/README.md

 All the programs were written in the "stupid" way for easier later modification.

 ## ToDo:
-  * todo: vcf spliter
+  * todo: to address the frame limit issue
-  * todo: parallel with bash code